 2. 67% of people say they are more likely to buy a product after a friend or family member posts about it on social media.
 (Harris Poll)

 3. Word-of-mouth has improved marketing effectiveness by up to 54%.
 (Market Share)

 4. 84% of B2B decision-makers start the buying process with a referral.

 5. Friends and family are the top sources of brand awareness for 49% of US shoppers.
 (Annex Cloud)

 6. According to Nielsen, only 33% of customers trust online ads.
 (Nielsen)

 7. For B2B companies, the average conversion rate for referrals is 11%.
 For comparison, the average conversion rate across all industries is 2.35%.
 (Marketo)

 8.B2Bs with referrals have a 70% higher conversion rate, and they report a 69% faster close time on sales.
 (Heinz Marketing)

-10. The lifetime value of referred customers is 16% higher than customers acquired through any other means.
+10. The lifetime value of referred customers is 16% higher than that of customers acquired through other means.
 (Wharton School of Business)